readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-14-chapter-4-female-reproductive-organs-and-the-endocrine-glands.md

 ---
 layout: book-content
-title:  "Chapter 4: Female Reproductive Organs &amp; the Endocrine Glands that Make Them Function"
+title:  "The Female Reproductive Organs &amp; the Endocrine Glands that Make Them Function"
 permalink: /the-cycle/chapter-4-female-reproductive-organs-and-endocrine-glands
 date: 2014-01-14
 category: the-cycle
+excerpt: "Because the female reproductive organs are oh-so-neatly tucked away, revealing their awesomeness requires taking a closer look.
+The battle to liberate women from the social stigmas surrounding menstruation begins with an improvement in menstrual education, and achieving this goal starts with knowledge of female reproductive anatomy.
+The purpose of this section is to do a little exploring to learn all about lady parts!"
 ---

-In <a class="text-link" target="_blank" href="https://leanpub.com/the-cycle">Part 1</a> of this text, I discussed the stigmatization of menstruation and why, even today, discussion and social acceptance of menstruation are of the utmost importance.
 Because the female reproductive organs are oh-so-neatly tucked away, revealing their awesomeness requires taking a closer look.
-The battle to liberate women begins with an improvement in menstrual education, and achieving this goal starts with knowledge of female reproductive anatomy.
-The purpose of this chapter is to do a little exploring to learn all about lady parts!
+The battle to liberate women from the social stigmas surrounding menstruation begins with an improvement in menstrual education, and achieving this goal starts with knowledge of female reproductive anatomy.
+The purpose of this section is to do a little exploring to learn all about lady parts!

 ##The Female Reproductive Organs